 Unfortunately, most juvenile cases require the assistance of a drug, sex offender, or mental health counselor.
 In Adams County, there are strict rules for Juvenile sex offenders.
 These restrictions dictate where an offender can:

 Because only certain Juvenile SOMB providers are approved in the State of Colorado, please do not search for one on your own.
 Only the counselors approved by the Colorado Sex Offender Management Board (visit their website for more specific information) are allowed to treat and evaluate children and teens.
 The attorneys at O'Malley and Sawyer work with (SOMB) providers who are truly interested in teens and their welfare.
 They work alongside each person involved in the case (attorneys, teens, parents, and guardians).
 Together, we come up with a plan to reduce the chance that your child's name is registered along with other sex offenders in the state.

 Don't put your child's future at risk.
 Give us a call.

 Juvenile Detention Facilities We Visit in Colorado

 There are many juvenile detention centers across Colorado, which are run by local agencies and the Department of Human Services.
-The juvenile criminal defense attorneys at the O’Malley Law Office will visit kids facing criminal charges in the following facilities:
+The juvenile criminal defense attorneys at O'Malley and Sawyer will visit kids facing criminal charges in the following facilities: